waqarkalim/holiday-optimizer/README.md

 ## Contribution

 Thank you for your interest!
 This repository is maintained solely by me.
-I’m not accepting pull requests or forks.
+I'm not accepting pull requests or forks.
-If you’d like to support the project, feel free to ⭐ the repo.
+If you'd like to support the project, feel free to ⭐ the repo.

 ## License